MathuraMG/IntroductionToInteractiveMedia-Spring22/Week2/README.md

 ## Class 2 - Part 1
 ### Feb 1 - 1:15pm - 3:55pm

+**Submitting your homework**
+* Create a sketch on the p5 editor
+* Document your process, nxt steps, challenges, discoveries on github using markdown
+* Make sure that this is done by 12 noon on Monday

 **Recap**
 * Variables
 * frameCount and frameRate